shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 ### **7) Transfer token to browser wallet**

-This step is optional, but now we are going to send all of the token from our terminal-created wallet to our browser wallet.
-You must have some SOL in your browser wallet as well so it can automatically add the token.
+This step is optional, but now we are going to send all of the token from our command-line-created wallet to our browser wallet.
+You must have some SOL in your browser wallet so it can automatically add the token.

 * Send token to browser wallet
 ```bash
 spl-token transfer --fund-recipient tokenAddress transferAmount recipientAddress
 ```